patternfly/patternfly-react/packages/react-icons/README.md

 const closeIcon = <TimesIcon />;
 ```

-For a list of the available icons please refer to the [PatternFly React Docs](https://patternfly-react-main.surge.sh/icons/)
+For a list of the available icons please refer to the [PatternFly react docs](https://patternfly-react-main.surge.sh/icons/)

-## Styling Icons
+## Styling icons

 All icons from @patternfly/react-icons have the HTML class pf-v5-svg applied and CSS styles applied via @patternfly/react-styles.

 If not using @patternfly/react-icons in conjunction with @patternfly/react-styles, then the following generic styles will need to be applied to the icons: `height="1em", style="vertical-align: -0.125em;" width="1em"`

 If using @patternfly/react-icons in conjunction with @patternfly/react-core, icons can be further styled by wrapping an icon from
-@patternfly/react-icons in a PatternFly Icon component.
+@patternfly/react-icons in a PatternFly icon component.

-## Adding Icons
+## Adding icons

 Icons for this package are generated from the `@fortawesome/free-solid-svg-icons` package.
 To add more to what is generated, modify the [icons.js](./build/icons.js) file in the build folder.